laurogama/prescription_api/README.md

 ## Testing

-The unit tests can be executed with:
+The unit tests can be executed manually with:

     $ docker-compose -f docker-compose.yml exec web coverage run

 And the coverage report can be shown with:

     $  docker-compose -f docker-compose.yml exec web coverage report

+The tests are also executed by Github Actions CI on Push

 ## Running